Gryt

 Theming

-• resolvedAppearance"light" or "dark" after resolving system preference
+• resolvedAppearance"light" or "dark", after resolving the system preference

 :root {